microsoft/sqllinuxlabs/instructions.md

 4. Put in the Remote Host field the **Linux Login** and click OK.
 The following screenshot shows an example

     ![mobaxtermconnect.png](Media/mobaxtermconnect.png)

+    NOTE: Remove the "ssh " from the connection you copie from the Azure portal.

 5. When prompted type in the password you used when deploying the Azure VM
 6. You may get prompted to save the password.
 I recommend you click Yes